-This Policy is applicable to all staff, volunteers, committee members, coaches and club members and Parents /Guardians of Juniors.
+This Policy is applicable to all staff, volunteers, committee members, coaches and club.
 It is in line with national legislation and applicable across the UK.

 Advice, guidance and support is available from the LTA Safeguarding Team.

 4. Responsibility for the implementation of the Safeguarding Policy, Code of Conduct and Reporting Procedure